GoogleCloudPlatform/marketplace-k8s-app-tools/docs/verification-integration.md

 ### No value for required property: \<propertyName\>

 This indicates that no value was provided for the property at installation time.
 Since the property is required, the installation cannot proceed.
-To solve this make sure that the property has a default value in either /data/schema.yaml or /data-test/schema.yaml.
+To solve this make sure that the property has a default value in either `/data/schema.yaml` or `/data-test/schema.yaml`.
 Example of setting a default value to a property:

 ```
 properties:
   myProperty:
     type: string
-    default: Some dafault value
+    default: Some default value
 ```